replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ## 1.113.0

 :::important
-Beginning in KOTS 1.113.0, you may encounter an error: "failed to verify and update license: requested channel not found in latest license" if the channel slug in your `kots install` command doesn't match your license's assigned channel.
+In KOTS 1.113.0 and later, you might see the error: `"failed to verify and update license: requested channel not found in latest license"` if the channel slug in your `kots install` command does not match the license's assigned channel.
+You can resolve this error by ensuring that the channel slug in the `kots install` command matches the channel where the license is assigned.
+For more information, see [Known Issue](#known-issues-1-113-0) below.

-Previously, omitting the channel slug during installation would default to the `stable` channel, causing your application to pull details from `stable` regardless of the licensed channel.
-This could lead to mismatches in deployed application settings, such as logos and minimal RBAC configurations.

-**Resolution:** Ensure the channel slug in your `kots install` command matches your licensed channel.
-You can find the correct command in the Vendor Portal installation instructions or by using the `replicated channel inspect CHANNEL_ID` command in the Replicated CLI.

-**Alternative:** If updating the command isn't possible immediately, you can revert to KOTS version 112 temporarily.
 :::

 Released on August 9, 2024